 HETAS is the official body recognised by Government to approve biomass and solid fuel heating appliances, fuels and services including the registration of competent installers and servicing businesses.
 In short, if the company that installs your stove is HETAS registered they should know what they are doing!
-Go to the HETAS website or have a look at our HETAS page
+Go to the HETAS website or have a look at our HETAS (needs link) page

 Woodburner or Multifuel stove?

 A woodburner or multifuel stove is largely down to personal choice.
 The main differences are:

 - Wood needs a top-down draught and coal needs a bottom up draught.
 Consider a bonfire in your garden - wood burns well as a bonfire, coal doesn't - it just congeals into an unpleasant mass.

 - A woodburner, therefore does not have a grate, the fuel is burnt on a solid floor and the stove will only have top air controls.
 When you want to 'do the grate' the ash needs to be scooped out of the firebox manually, leaving a layer in the bottom as wood likes to sit in an ashbed.

 - A multifuel stove will have a grate and a separate ashpan and sometimes an external riddler.
 It will also have top and bottom air controls.
 When you want to 'do the grate' you agitate the riddler and ask your partner or a particularly obedient child to take the ashpan away and empty it outside!